-The 2006 State Water Board's California 303(d) List classifies the Dominguez Channel Estuary as impaired.
-The pollutants/stressors listed include: ammonia, benthic community effects, benzo(a)pyrene (PAHs), benzo(a)anthracene, chrysene (C1-C4), coliform bacteria, chlordane (tissue), DDT (tissue and sediment), dieldrin (tissue), lead (tissue), PCBs, phenanthrene, pyrene, and zinc (sediment).
-To date no TMDLs have been developed; therefore, no conditions in the proposed Order are based on TMDLs.
+The CSC facility discharges into the Dominguez Channel Estuary.
+The 2006 State Water Board's California 303(d) List classifies the Dominguez Channel Estuary (unlined portion below Vermont Ave) as impaired.
+The pollutants of concern in the Estuary include ammonia, benthic community effects, benzo(a)pyrene (PAHs), benzo(a)anthracene, chlordane (tissue), chrysene (C1-C4), coliform bacteria, DDT (tissue & sediment), dieldrin (tissue), lead (tissue), PCBs (Polychlorinated biphenyls), phenanthrene, pyrene, and zinc (sediment).
+The inclusion of the Dominguez Channel Estuary on the 2006 303(d) list documents the waterbody's lack of assimilative capacity for the pollutants of concern.
+A total maximum daily load (TMDL) is developed for the pollutants of concern in a 303(d) listed waterbody to facilitate the waterbody's recovery of its ability to fully support its beneficial uses.
+To date, no TMDLs have been developed for the Dominguez Channel Estuary; therefore, no conditions in the Order are based on TMDLs.